teooliver/ttb-client/notes.md

 #### Frontend

-- add fake auth (simple user/password form to ilustrate the flow)
+- add fake "auth" (simple user/password form to ilustrate the flow)
+- add validation to "fake" auth
+- after auth navigate user to previous page (insteaf of home) Setup cookies to show/hide elements base on user privacy response.
+Good for writing diferent types of tests based on cookies.
 - Run Playwright and Storybook in Docker
 - Add ci test pipelines
 - Add tests to `ProjectSelect` and `StopWatch`